rmulvey/bridgepoint/doc-bridgepoint/notes/4896_scoped_enum/4896_scoped_enum.ant.md

 This issue is raised to investigate and provide a resolution that allows duplicate-named types to exist in the model.

 The issue raised speaks not only to the enumeration type, but to types in general.
 It is observed that this problem is a parser issue.
-In OAL there are 2 data types that the user may refer to in OAL that may have this same problem: Enumeration Data Type, Constant Data Type.
+In OAL there are 2 scoped types that the user may refer to in OAL that may have this same problem: Enumeration, Constant.
-The other types (Core, User Data Type, Structured Data Type) do not have this problem because OAL does not provide syntax that allows the user to refer to the type directly, rather they are referred to through an instance of the type.
-Therfore, this issue focuses on Enumeration Data Type, and Constant Data Type.
+Other types (Core, User Data Type, Structured Data Type) do not have this problem because OAL does not provide syntax that allows the user to refer to types directly.
+The "scoped elements" referred to in this analysis are for which OAL allows specification of a value, not just a type.
+Therfore, this issue focuses on these "scoped elements", Enumeration, and Constant.

-The OAL parser reports a duplicate in situations where the user would prefer that the tool "be smart enough" to find the right referred-to data type via a scoping mechanism.
+The OAL parser reports a duplicate in situations where the user would prefer that the tool "be smart enough" to allow the user to specify a specific scoped element type via a scoping mechanism.

 ## 4. Requirements

 The requirements are sourced from [[2.2]](#2.2).

-4.1 A BridgePoint project shall allow duplicate-named enumeration data types to exist in separate packages where both are visible to the OAL being written.
+4.1 A BridgePoint project shall allow duplicate-named enumeration types to exist in separate packages where both are visible to the OAL being written.
-4.2 A BridgePoint project shall allow duplicate-named constant data types to exist in separate packages where both are visible to the OAL being written.
+4.2 A BridgePoint project shall allow duplicate-named constant types to exist in separate packages where both are visible to the OAL being written.
-4.3 Where duplicate data types are present the user must specify, in OAL, the fully qualified path to the desired type to resolve the duplicate.
+4.3 Where duplicate scoped types are present, the user must specify, in OAL, the fully qualified path to the desired type to resolve the duplicate.
-4.4 The fully qualified path to the desired type shall be allowed, but not required, if duplicates are not present.
+4.4 If duplicates are NOT present, the fully qualified path to the desired type shall be allowed, but not required.
 4.5 The OAL grammar introduced to provide support for duplicates shall support command completion.
+4.6 Qualifiers shall follow OAL identifier rules (no blanks).

 ### 5. Analysis